DevRel-Foundation/wg-resource-aggregation/events/events.md

 An objective of the working group is to aggregate these types of community events.
 Existing solutions are available but there is a gap between what they provide and the needs of the broader Developer Relations community.

+- [design.md](./design.md): discusses design influences for the data model and reference implementations
+- [how-to.md](./how-to.md): provides examples for how to accomplish tasks with the event directory data

 ## Use Cases

 The aim for this events directory is to service the broader needs of developer advocates, developer marketing, community managers, event managers, product managers, and more.
 Events may also include professional development opportunities.